 Cuban music is very rich and is the most commonly known expression of culture.
 The central form of this music is Son, which has been the basis of many other musical styles like salsa, rumba and mambo and an upbeat derivation of the rumba, the cha-cha-cha.

-The Sugar Mill Valley is one of the most photographed landscapes in Cuba, as well as a must-photograph in every Cuba cultural tour.
+must-photograph in every Cuba cultural tour.
 The monumental value of the 65 sites that form the valley increases the interest to visit this place, where important vestiges of the island's sugar colonization still survive.

 Arrival at "Jose Marti" International Airport in Cuba's capital city.